-The Master of Fine Arts degree in Generative Dramaturgy emphasizes the creative, generative nature of the dramaturgical craft and attracts students who see their roles as thought leaders in the field.
+The Master of Fine Arts degree in Generative Dramaturgy emphasizes the creative nature of the dramaturgical craft and attracts students who see their roles as thought leaders in the field.
 Faculty members have a strong background in all aspects of theatre event development, ranging from playwriting and classic play dramaturgy to the creation of devised, adapted, and interview-based work.
-Students will work continually to hone their craft through hands-on dramaturgical experiences both on and off-campus, graduating well-versed in the language, the expression, and the active analysis of new work.
+Students work continually to hone their craft through hands-on dramaturgical experiences both on- and off-campus, and graduate well-versed in the language, expression, and active analysis of innovative performance.

-Boasting three outstanding theatres, production shops, production facilities and post-production laboratories, state of the art equipment, and a faculty made up of working professionals, the School of Theatre, Film & Television at the University of Arizona provides an exciting opportunity to learn about the art and craft of story telling and the workings of the entertainment industry in an incredibly rich learning environment.
+This fully functioning school has three theatres, along with production shops, production facilities and post-production laboratories, and state-of-the-art equipment, and a faculty made up of working professionals.
+The School of Theatre, Film & Television at the University of Arizona provides an exciting opportunity to learn about the art and craft of storytelling and the workings of the entertainment industry in an incredibly rich learning environment.
 Professional screenings like "I Dream in Widescreen," and our professional theatre training company, Arizona Repertory Theatre, provide real, hands-on creative opportunities and experiences to practice your craft.
-The pages that follow will lead you into the exciting programs and opportunities that will make your dreams come to life!

 Submit the following materials online through the Graduate College Application Portal: